 The concrete block and original red tile for the roof were produced locally by the Venice Tile Company located in the city’s industrial section east of the railroad tracks.
 In 1932 the empty hotel was leased by the Kentucky Military Institute (KMI) for use as its winter headquarters.
-The first floor was used for classrooms and the up floors for cadet living quarters.
-Every other weekend on the parade grounds south of this building between Tampa and Venice Avenues (now municipal parking lot), spectacular parades were presented by the cadets in full dress uniform.
+The first floor was used for classrooms and the upper floors for cadet living quarters.
+Every other weekend on the parade grounds south of this building between Tampa and Venice Avenues (now the municipal parking lot), spectacular parades were presented by the cadets in full dress uniform.
 These parades attracted visitors from many nearby communities.

 In the 1970s after the close of KMI’s winter quarters in Venice, the building was renovated and converted to condominium ownership with residential units on the upper floors and retail units on the first floor.

 On November 8, 2010, this structure was listed in National Register of Historic Places as a contributing structure in the John Nolen Plan of Venice, Florida Historic District.

 Photographs provided by Venice Museum & Archives